-This grant is for curators, researchers, critics, theorists and art observers who have been professionally active in the visual arts or cultural heritage for at least 2 years are eligible who want to develop a substantial plan during a specific period.
+This grant is for independent curators, researchers, critics, theorists and art observers who have been professionally active in the visual arts or cultural heritage for at least 2 years are eligible who want to develop a substantial plan during a specific period.

 The grant amount is for a maximum of 12 months, at € 2.255 per month.
 The period being applied for must be well supported in the working plan.

 You can apply for a Curator Researcher grant together with other curators or artists.
 In that case, it must concern a collaborative plan that leads to a single result.
 Each of the collaborating participants must fill out their own application.
 Each application will be individually assessed.

 Applications can be submitted at any time of the year, using the Mondriaan Fund’s online application system.
 You must first apply for an account in order to submit your application.
 Once your application is complete, please allow for a processing period of 3 months from the moment your application has been submitted in full.
 Grants cannot be awarded retroactively.
 However, due to the many applications to the fund, the processing time can take longer than expected.